By Natalie Buchwald, LMHC | Last Updated: November 8th, 2024

 Discover Your Therapy Options

 One way to choose a therapist is by looking at the type of issues they specialize in.
-If you are struggling with anxiety, someone that has the expertise and experience is crucial.
+If you are struggling with a specific disorder, such as depression or anxiety, someone that has the expertise and experience is crucial.

 Another way of going about choosing a therapist is by looking at the type of therapy that most resonate with you right now.
 Some types of therapy are very solution-oriented and actions based (like CBT) while others (like DBT) are more open-ended following the track of the emotions (like psychodynamic).